Moving home can be tricky but, if you tick off everything on this list, you'll be settled in your new home before you know it.

 In most cases, people have precious items that will require care when moving.
-Whether they are delicate, expensive or simply just very special to you, it's usually best to take care of these items yourself and move them in your own car.
+Whether they are delicate, expensive or simply just very special to you, it's can be best to take care of these items yourself and move them in your own car.

 7. Complete a thorough clean